jvalenzano/GenerativeAi/README.md

 + **Environment**:
   +  Any solution targeted for operational release will have their own repositories and pick up with the standard CTO engagement process once approved by the AI Council.

+## Accessibility & Design Standards

+All technical solutions and development efforts must meet the following accessibility and design standards:

++ **Accessibility**:
+    + Section 508 compliance is difficult to achieve due to the nature of certain Python libraries, however efforts are being made to provide *alt* text inputs and comments that work with JAWS screen readers.
+    + Note that operational capabilities are expected to be compliant if a web presence is established.
++ **Consistency**:
+    +  Power BI is used to present data in most Use Cases with collaboration with the end-user.

++ **Mobile friendly**: Technical Solutions must be usable and function on mobile devices.
+    + Not applicable for current exploratory efforts.

++ **Searchable**:
+    + Not applicable unless a solution is developed for operational release.
+Most of these efforts are Jupyter Notebook runs resulting in a data file which is presented / reviewed via Power BI.

++ **User-centered**:
+    +  Power BI is utilized with end-user collaboration for output files.

++ **U.S. Web Design System**:
+    + Not applicable.

+## Technical Standards

+All technical solutions and development efforts must meet the following technical standards:

++ **Solution Architecture**:
+  + Architecture Review Board (ARB) would approve a solution is graduation into the CTO Demand Intake process authorized forward progression to Operations.

++ **Source Code Management**:
+  + See this repository.

++ **Main Branch Management**:
+  + A main branch exists with a defined Branch.

++ **Technology Stacks**:
+  + Technology stack is investigated during the Prototyping process.
+Final approval of the solution would require ARB approval.

++ **Continuous Integration and Compliance Validation**:
+  +  Note that these Prototypes are exploratory in nature and not valid candidates for CI/CD efforts.

++ **Standard Configuration**:
+  +  Not applicable as these are proofs of concept / prototypes and not for operational use.

++ **Continuous Deployment and Release Management**:
+  +  Not applicable.

++ **Minify**:
+  + Not applicable.

++ **JAVA Development**:
+  + Not applicable.

++ **Employ Continuous Monitoring and Alerting**:
+  + Not applciable, not operationally released, different process.

 <a name="references"/>